Hasan Minhaj: Homecoming King: Accolades

-Factual inaccuracies
+Accuracy

 In a September 2023 The New Yorker reported a story involving alleged factual inaccuracies in Minhaj's stories.
 In the special Minhaj's story involving his claim that her family had been racist toward him and she had rejected him due to his ethnicity was called into question.
 Minhaj admitted he had fabricated the events presented during the second half of the special including timelines of events.
 In the piece, it alleges the woman disagreed with Minhaj's version of events and that she and her Indian husband have since been doxxed and threatened due to his show.

-On October 26, 2023 Minhaj responded to the reporting in a lengthy piece where he used evidence to counteract the allegations made against him.
+On October 26, 2023, Minhaj responded to the reporting in a lengthy piece where he used evidence to counteract the allegations made against him.
 He described the reporting by Clare Malone of The New Yorker as "needlessly misleading".
 He also released a statement to The Hollywood Reporter writing, "There were omissions and factual errors in The New Yorker article that misrepresented my life story, so I wanted to give people the context and materials I provided The New Yorker with full transparency".
 He also released texts and emails with the woman in the story that showed that the woman was not doxxed like the article claimed and that elements of the story did happen.